mar-naseer/mar-naseer/README.md

 ✨ I'm Optimist and always open to collaboration, learning, and exciting opportunities in Python, Data Science, AWS and Software Engineering.

-🔹 Connect me to engage on tech stuff & emerging technologies
+🔹 Connect me to engage on tech stuff & emerging technologies.

 <!---
 mar-naseer/mar-naseer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.